maneesh29s/digital-garden-notes/LinuxContainers/oci_container_runtimes.md

 All these container runtime conform to the [OCI runtime Spec](https://github.com/opencontainers/runtime-spec)

+This page mentions how these runtimes are integrated with [containerd](containerd.md) specifically, although other tools like [podman](podman.md) and [cri-o](cri-o.md) can also use any of these runtimes.
-Also refer to [containerd shim runtime API](containerd.md#) to know detaiils about runtime shim + engine architecture.
+You can read the [containerd](containerd.md) page to know details about containerd's shim + runtime engine architecture.

 ## runc

 <https://github.com/opencontainers/runc>
 First donated by docker to OCI.
-Runc became the reference implementaion for developing the OCI runtime spec.
+runc became the reference implementaion for developing the OCI runtime spec.
 Default in docker and containerd

 `containerd` uses the default `containerd-shim-runc-v2` "runtime shim" to invoke the `runc`.